LSL000UD/AortaSeg24/README.md

 ## Code structure

-Training codes are directly modified on nn-UNet (Apache-2.0 license),  it may not be well organized.
+Training codes are directly modified on nn-UNet (Apache-2.0 license) in a very short time,  it may not be well organized.

 - acvl_utils: nnUnet-related codes,  https://github.com/MIC-DKFZ/acvl_utils
 - batchgenerators: nnUnet-related codes,  https://github.com/MIC-DKFZ/batchgenerators